thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

   :align: center
 .. highlights::

-  |peak_memory_long|.
-Peak heap memory usage during B-Mode image creation and scan
+  |peak_memory_long|: Peak heap memory usage during B-Mode image creation and scan
   conversion of a Vevo 770 file.
 The slope of a linear fit to the data is 1.33 MB/frame and the intercept is 11.0 MB.